wzulfikar/lab/python/facerec/README.md

 python3 db.py

 # adding face to db:
-# this will extract face encodings from
+# this will extract face encodings (numpy.ndarray) from
 # given image and store the encodings in postgres db.
 python3 face-add.py ./lfw/Barrack_Obama_0001.jpg